Suzuki RV125: 1972–1982

 The original Suzuki RV125 5-speed gearbox an air-cooled, 123 cc single-cylinder 2-stroke engine.
 The RV range also includes 90 cc and 50 cc machines.

 2003 onwards

 The all-new RV125 VanVan has a four-stroke, air-cooled, single-cylinder, SOHC engine with 125 cc displacement.

 It has a six-speed gearbox and chain drive, balloon tyres, a dry mass of 117 kg and a seat height of 770 mm.
 The 'retro' styled VanVan is classed as a dual purpose bike, capable of cruising urban and suburban streets at 60 mph or riding on sandy or rough trails.
 It is not designed for heavy mud trails.

-From 2007 the VanVan comes with fuel injection instead of the carburettor featured on earlier models.
-It is often referred to as a 'sandbike', as its low-pressure wide-section tyres helps grip and propel the bike across loose surfaces.
+From 2007 the VanVan comes with fuel injection instead of the carburetor featured on earlier models.
+It is often referred to as a 'sandbike', as its low-pressure wide-section tires helps grip and propel the bike across loose surfaces.